QuaiGoner/docker-box/README.md

 ## TODO:
 - More refactoring and plug&play
 	- Proper version RetroArch arguments
-	- Closing and starting retroarch from Moonlight interface - starting is working, vut not closing
+	- Closing applications from Moonlight - starting is working, but not closing (Why?)
 	- Make image more lightweight with package trimming
 - Proper Retroarch initialization and start-up
-	- Fullscreen without restart
 	- Add assets to image
 - **HW Acceleration of Sunshine encoding** - seems to be working, but vainfo doesnt give anything, needs proper testing on all GPU vendors
 	- AMD